Financial Poise

 The Past and Current Climate of Life Settlement Investment Funds

 Americans are living longer, but their retirement funds are not.
-With greater financial instability comes a need for quick income, and many seniors are taking advantage of life settlements—the sale of a life insurance policy to a third party in exchange for a lump sum greater than the value of the surrender value but less than its death benefit.
-It’s a helpful solution for seniors, but also a profitable asset for investors.
-Investing in life settlements provides investors greater diversification with low risk.
+With greater financial instability comes a need for quick income, and many seniors are taking advantage of life settlements, which is the sale of a life insurance policy to a third party in exchange for a lump sum greater than the value of the surrender value but less than its death benefit.
+It’s a helpful solution for seniors and a profitable asset for investors.
+Investing in life settlements provides investors with greater diversification with low risk.

 The History of Life Settlements